 Assess Microbial Overgrowth

-Overgrowth of bacteria, yeast, viruses, or parasites can all cause major disruption to production or function of neurotransmitters.
-Toxins produced by microbes may alter neurotransmitter production or function and it appears the microbes themselves may be able tap into our transmission system.
+Overgrowth of bacteria, yeast, viruses, or parasites can all cause major disruption to the production or function of neurotransmitters.
+Toxins produced by microbes may alter neurotransmitter production or function and it appears the microbes themselves may be able to tap into our transmission system.
+Many microbes can produce false neurotransmitters.
 Each of these issues should be explored to see if they are applicable to your situation.
 If they are, then they should be addressed accordingly.

 Microbial overgrowth is a very common cause of imbalance in neurotransmitters, and thus a wide array of psychological disorders and gastrointestinal conditions.